tbidne/path-size/README.md

 **Arg:** `-a, --all`

-**Description:** If enabled, searches hidden files/directories.
+**Description:** Searches hidden files/directories.
 We only consider hidden files per the unix dot convention (e.g. `.hidden_path`).
 All files are considered unhidden on windows.

 **Examples:**